gladjohn/hybridSPA/README.md

 ### Sign in

 As it is a standard practice for ASP.NET MVC apps, the sign-in functionality is implemented with the OpenID Connect OWIN middleware.
-Here os the relevant snippet from the middleware initialization:
+Here is the relevant snippet from the middleware initialization:

 ```CSharp
 app.UseOpenIdConnectAuthentication(